elinasohn/elinasohn.github.io/README.md

 ## Ongoing development - when was its latest update? how is it supported ($$$)?
 Its latest commit of D3 was April 20.
 The previous commit was on April 1, so it seem to be updating steadily.

-Chart.js it also actively being developed.
+Chart.js is also actively being developed.
 Its latest commit was on 6 hours ago as of today, May 28.

 ## License - which license does the library use?
 D3 has BSD license, so it allows to use both private and commercial.
 Here's more detailed descriptions for the license. <a href="https://opensource.org/licenses/BSD-3-Clause">BDS license</a>

+Chart.js is open source and available under the <a href="https://opensource.org/licenses/MIT">MIT license</a>.

 ## Supportive community - how many people use it?
 When I enter the git page of D3, there's 90,470 repositories that are used by.
 Also, there's 91.7k stars and it forked 22.1k times.

 ## Documentation quality - consider both quantity and quality
+Both D3 and Chart.js have well-organized documentation, but chart.js has more categories and it was easy to find the information I wanted.

 ## Developer support tools - can you write your own customize functions to extend it?
 D3.js: Yes, they seems that I could.
 There's 121 contributors.

-Chart.js:
+Chart.js: They said new contributions to the library are welcome, but there's some guidelines such as not using spaces.
+They also mentioned active committers and contributors are invited to request commit access to the project.